David Prentice: Biography

 Prentice held solo exhibitions at the Royal Birmingham Society of Artists in 1961 and 1963, and in the same year as the second featured in the Four Letter Art exhibition organised by Trevor Denning.
 Prentice has since held over forty solo exhibitions.

 It was at Prentice's 1963 solo exhibition that his painting Kate and the Waterlilies was bought by Angus Skene for £25, with Prentice delivering the painting to Skene's house in Selly Oak strapped to the side of his Vespa scooter.
 Over the subsequent meal the two discussed the lack of support provided to local artists by Birmingham's existing galleries, and decided to start a new organisation to "invigorate the city with progressive ideas about art".
-Prentice recruited three fellow artists from the School of Art - Jesse Bruton, Robert Groves and Sylvani Merilion - and in 1965 the four established the Ikon Gallery in a kiosk in Birmingham's Bull Ring.
+Prentice recruited three fellow artists from the School of Art – Jesse Bruton, Robert Groves and Sylvani Merilion – and in 1965 the four established the Ikon Gallery in a kiosk in Birmingham's Bull Ring.
 Prentice later said of Ikon's founders:

 David Prentice had shown his work at John Davies Fine Art, Moreton in Marsh Glos.
 England in eight solo exhibitions up until 2010 since 1996.
-He had held solo exhibitions of his work at Mark Barrow Fine Art (www.markbarrowfineart.co.uk), Art First London, Anna Mei Chadwick London, Medici Gallery London and Lemon Street Gallery, Truro, Cornwall in the years following 1994 and up to 2008.
+He had held solo exhibitions of his work at Mark Barrow Fine Art, Art First London, Anna Mei Chadwick London, Medici Gallery London and Lemon Street Gallery, Truro, Cornwall in the years following 1994 and up to 2008.
 Exhibitions during July and August 2011 to celebrate his 75th birthday were at John Davies Gallery Moreton in Marsh, Number Nine the Gallery Birmingham and at Monnow Art Centre, Walterstone, Herefordshire.